-The Allocations DPD will set out proposals for a Green Infrastructure Network which will include existing sites of biodiversity value and other open spaces and opportunities for improvement and enhancement of sites for biodiversity.
+The Allocations and Development Management DPD will set out proposals for a Green Infrastructure Network which will include existing sites of biodiversity value and other open spaces and opportunities for improvement and enhancement of sites for biodiversity.

-The Allocations DP,D and planning briefs where relevant, will provide site specific guidance on the maintenance and enhancement of biodiversity on new development sites.
+The Allocations and Development ManagementDPD and planning briefs where relevant, will provide site specific guidance on the maintenance and enhancement of biodiversity on new development sites taking into account biodiversity guidance in Kent Design which has been adopted by the Council as a Supplementary Planning Document.